-- adopting of the Bank's strategy of intensive development - establishing specific measures to address potential liquidity crisis; - daily monitoring its liquidity position; - better control of costs; - an aggressive provisioning policy, granting a maximum attention to portfolio of loans / financing quality and to risk management; - gradually and selectively targeting the larger size operations mainly growth of the corporate segment; - improving customer service concept, based on cross-selling, finding fast solutions.
+- adopting of the Bank's strategy of intensive development - establishing specific measures to address potential liquidity crisis; - daily monitoring its liquidity position; - better control of costs; - · an aggressive provisioning policy, granting maximum attention to portfolio of loans / financing quality and to risk management; - · gradually and selectively targeting the larger size operations mainly growth of the corporate segment; - improving customer service concept, based on cross-selling, finding fast solutions.

 The national economy is constantly presenting the characteristic of an emergent market.
-Among these fcharasteristics it mention significant current account deficit, the difference between Romania and the other states member UE, a market relatively undeveloped, low infrastructure and fluctuations in the currency exchange rate.
+Among these characteristics one can mention: significant current account deficit, the difference between Romania and the other EU member states, a market relatively undeveloped, low infrastructure and fluctuations in the currency exchange rate.